Arts / What’s on in Canberra this weekend? - Canberra CityNews

 REGISTRATIONS are now open For “RAW Comedy”, Australia’s largest open-mic comedy competition.
 Registrations to rawcomedy.com.au

-THE High Density Housing Art and Craft Show is now showing arts and craft created by Ainslie Avenue residents at Kanangra Court community garden, Ainslie Avenue, Braddon.
+THE Australian War Memorial “The Holocaust: witnesses and survivors”, a show that includes over 85 collection items from both institution.
+It also features the artwork of the Australian official war artist Alan Moore.

-THE War Memorial has joined the Jewish Holocaust Centre to mount “The Holocaust: witnesses and survivors”, a show that includes more than 85 collection items from both institutions.
-It also features the artwork of the official Australian war artist Alan Moore, who accompanied British troops as they liberated the Bergen-Belsen concentration camp in Germany.
+“ARTEFACTS” is a mixed media exhibition of buried treasure from “The Tower”, Belconnen Community Service’s Communications and Community Development office.
+On show gallery@bcs, Belconnen Community Centre (not Belconnen Arts Centre) Swanson Court, Belconnen, Monday to Friday 9am to 5pm until January 13.

 AMIEL Courtin-Wilson’s winning digital video work will be on display with six other finalists in the Digital Portraiture Award 2016 exhibition which is open to the public at the National Portrait Gallery until Sunday, April 9.